 After giving your baby a warm bath, you can follow it up with a good massage.
 It can soothe your baby and relax his tense muscles, promoting tiredness and sleepiness.

 Did You Know?
-The best time to give your baby a massage is in between feeding times as he or she is awake, but already settled in and ready for sleep.
+The best time to give your baby a massage is between feeding times as they are awake but already settled in and ready for sleep.